hauska7/rbrt/README.md

 This is a business logic framework for ruby.
 It is ment as help for keeping tract of what is the state of domain objects and associations in memory - without synchronizing with DB.
 When time comes you can add domain objects to persistance object which will generate proper SQL writes.

-Program can depend on query methods for DB reads
+Business logic can depend on query methods for DB reads

   `queries.post_with_comments(post_id: post_id))`